theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Blast radius: 💥: When dealing damage with an item you may target an additional monster to receive the same amount of damage

-Scattershot: 💥: After dealing damage to a monster you may also use an item
+Scattershot: 💥: After using an item you may take the attack action

 Crafty: you gain the following action "Improvise: Draw an item from the top of the deck" 💥